 The MPO policy board generally meets monthly on the first Wednesday of the month, where action is taken on matters brought before it.
 Officers are elected to one-year terms.
 These include a Chair and Vice Chair.
 Meetings are currently held virtually.
-Meetings had been held at the Madison Water Utility Building, 119 East Olin Avenue, Conference Room A-B, and other locations in the Madison area.
 Meetings begin at 6:30 p.m.